typesense/typesense-mongodb/README.md

 # Typesense MongoDB Intergration

-A CLI to to sync documents from MongoDB collection to Typesense.
+A CLI to to sync documents from a MongoDB collection to Typesense.

 ## Installation